 Jewish weddings in Italy can be Orthodox or Reform.

-Today Venice has five synagogues (Schola Spagnola, Schola Levantina, Schola Italiana, Schola Tedesca, Schola Canton), a Jewish bookstore, a Jewish publishing house, a social centre, a museum, a yeshiva and a kosher restaurant.
-The Schola Spagnola synagogue was built around the end of 16th century and is the biggest and most impressive between all the Venetian Schole, with a big wooden main door on top on which there are big windows with colored glass plugs.
+Today Venice has five synagogues called "Schola" (=school): Schola Spagnola, Schola Levantina, Schola Italiana, Schola Tedesca, Schola Canton; a Jewish bookstore, a Jewish publishing house, a social center, a museum, a yeshiva, and a kosher restaurant.
+The Schola Spagnola synagogue was built around the end of the 16th century and is the biggest and most impressive of all the Venetian Schole, with a big wooden main door on top on which there are big windows with colored glass plugs.